joef551/amq-tools/README.md

     $ runc url=amqp://10.0.1.21:5672 qpid

+15. Run the **queue browser**, have it browse those messages on the default destination, and have it derive the connection factory from the jndi.properties file.

+    $ runb jndi

 The consumer will dump sampling statistics, such as the ones below, each time it reaches the sampleSize (default = 5000).